cybercongress/cyb-ts/design/spec.md

 ## Sequentual Computations

-wasm runtime based on [Lunatic](https://github.com/lunatic-solutions/lunatic) and [CosmWasm](https://github.com/CosmWasm/cosmwasm)
+wasm runtime is based on [Lunatic](https://github.com/lunatic-solutions/lunatic) and [CosmWasm](https://github.com/CosmWasm/cosmwasm)

 ## Parallel Computations

-soft3 runtime based on [go-cyber](https://github.com/cybercongress/go-cyber) and [WebGPU](https://github.com/gfx-rs/wgpu)
+soft3 runtime is based on [go-cyber](https://github.com/cybercongress/go-cyber) and [WebGPU](https://github.com/gfx-rs/wgpu)

 ### Resources

-In the core is the robust resource permissions signed by agent for every particle.
+At the core are the robust resource permissions signed by an agent for every particle.
 Personal robots can be generated from the avatar's key for signing permissions for particles (local contracts).

 - CPU time